Use case: Remediating disk issues with a chatbot

 **Input from the previous step**

-You retrieved the request_id in Fourth stage: Remediating the issue via the Remote action API call.
+You retrieved the `request_id` in [Fourth stage: Remediating the issue](#chatbot-fourth-stage-remediating-the-issue) via the **Remote action API** call.

 {